Step syntax

 Enter

-Replace the value in an input control with the specified string:
+Replace the value in an input object with the specified string:

 Syntax: Enter "<text to enter>" into the '<text for identification>' input/field